-$Meta Platforms(META.US) first take: The performance in the third quarter is actually quite good, but as advertising experts have almost unanimously given high positive feedback on Meta's third-quarter performance, market expectations have been raised significantly.
-Compared to the latest expectations from investment banks, Meta is actually inline, and some indicators even slightly missed expectations.
-At high valuation levels, any small flaw may be magnified and discussed.
+$Meta Platforms(META.US) first take: The Q3 performance was actually quite strong, but as advertising experts almost unanimously gave highly positive feedback on Meta's Q3 performance, market expectations were also raised all the way up.
+Compared to the latest expectations from investment banks, Meta's results were only inline, and some metrics even slightly missed expectations.
+At high valuations, even the smallest flaws can be singled out and magnified for discussion.

-Specifically: (1) Total revenue grew by 19%, which is already quite impressive given the high base (only slowing down by 3 percentage points quarter-on-quarter), but some market expectations have directly raised it to a 20% year-on-year growth.
-For Q4 guidance, current market expectations, including relatively positive ones, are all around the median of the guidance range.
-Although the growth trend is still very strong when viewed alone, it can only be said to be basically in line with expectations; in the past, Meta often significantly exceeded expectations for this indicator.
+Specifically: (1) Total revenue grew by 19%, which is already quite impressive given the high base (only a 3 pct slowdown quarter-over-quarter), but some market expectations had already priced in 20% YoY growth.
+For Q4 guidance, current market expectations, including relatively optimistic ones, are hovering around the midpoint of the guidance range.
+While the growth trend alone looks very strong, it can only be said to be largely in line with expectations, whereas in the past, Meta has often significantly exceeded expectations on this metric.

 The copyright of this article belongs to the original author/organization.